Bifroth/tasker/README.md

 it calls `Function.Execute()` with the given arguments and sends the task with the set result to another channel.

-`Executor.Execute()` creates a task and sends it down the channel where it is picked up.
+`Executor.Execute()` creates a task (which holds its own return channel) and sends it down the open task channel where it is picked up.
-It then listens for done tasks until it found the right one (tasks have an id) and returns that tasks result.
+It then listens for the task to return on the new channel

-to dismiss one Function, a closing task is sent down the channel.
+to dismiss one Function, a closing task is sent down the open tasks channel.
 This triggers the goroutine which receives it to exit, thus calling `Function.close`